 Click the format bar or the pull down menu of "Format" to select output format.
 The Sony AVCHD to MOV Converter for Mac features an optimized format preset for Avid Media Composer, to transcode Sony AVCHD MTS videos to Avid Media Composer, just choose Avid DNxHD (*.mov) as target format under "Avid Media Composer" tab.

-Click “Convert” button to start converting Sony AVCHD MTS/M2TS video to DNxHD MOV for editing with Avid Media Composer.
-When the conversion is finished by Pavtube, simply click “Open” button to get the converted DNxHD MOV files.
+Click "Convert" button to start converting Sony AVCHD MTS/M2TS video to DNxHD MOV for editing with Avid Media Composer.
+When the conversion is finished by Pavtube, simply click "Open output folder" button to get the converted DNxHD MOV files.
 And now you can bring the output MOV files into Avid Media Composer to create your own masterpieces.

 - Sony VG900/VG30 MTS and Avid workflow - edit NEX 50p/60p AVCHD with Avid MC